 - Blood work—including complete blood count and liver function tests

-- Electrocardiogram (ECG))—a common test that uses small sensors to monitor your heart and makes sure it’s working normally before you start treatment
+- An electrocardiogram (ECG)—a common test that uses small sensors to monitor your heart and makes sure it’s working normally before you start treatment

 The ZEPOSIA Prescribing Information does not require ongoing lab monitoring unless indicated by your healthcare professional.